 Now, we are ready to characterize general solvable instances.

-\begin{lemma} The partial representation $\calR'$ of a graph $G$ is extendible if and only if \begin{packed_enum} \item for each component $C$ the partial representation $\calR'_C$ consisting of pre-drawn intervals in $C$ is extendible, and \item pre-drawn vertices of each component are consecutive in $<^{G'}$. \end{packed_enum} \end{lemma}
+\begin{lemma} A partial representation $\calR'$ of a graph $G$ is extendible if and only if \begin{packed_enum} \item for each component $C$, the partial representation $\calR'_C$ consisting of the pre-drawn intervals in $C$ is extendible, and \item pre-drawn vertices of each component are consecutive in $<^{\calR'}$. \end{packed_enum} \end{lemma}

-\begin{proof} The necessity of (1) is due to Lemma~\ref{lem:pint_conn_extendible} applied on each component $C$.
-For (2), if some component $C$ would not have its pre-drawn vertices consecutive in $<^{G'}$, then $\bigcup_{u \in C} R_u$ would not be a connected segment of the real line (contradicting existence of $\blt$ from Preliminaries).
+\begin{proof} The necessity of (1) is clear.
+For (2), if some component $C$ would not have its pre-drawn vertices consecutive in $<^{\calR'}$, then $\bigcup_{u \in C} R_u$ would not be a connected segment of the real line (contradicting existence of $\blt$ from Preliminaries).

-Now, if the instance satisfies the both conditions we can construct a correct representation $\calR$ extending $\calR'$ as follows.
-Using (2), the located components are ordered from left to right and we assign pairwise disjoint \emph{open segments} containing all their pre-drawn intervals (there is a non-empty gap between located components we can use).
-To unlocated components we assign pair-wise disjoint open segments to the right of the right-most located component.
+Now, if the instance satisfies both conditions we can construct a correct representation $\calR$ extending $\calR'$ as follows.
+Using (2), the located components are ordered from left to right, and we assign pairwise disjoint \emph{open segments} containing all their pre-drawn intervals (there is a non-empty gap between located components we can use).
+To unlocated components, we assign pairwise disjoint open segments to the right of the right-most located component.
 See Figure~\ref{component_area_example}.
 For each component, we construct a representation in its open segment, using the construction in the proof of Lemma~\ref{lem:pint_conn_extendible}. \end{proof}